Frances Bay

-Frances Evelyn Bay (née Goffman; January 23, 1919 – September 15, 2011) was a Canadian and American character actress and comedian.
+Frances Evelyn Bay (January 23, 1919 – September 15, 2011) was a Canadian and American character actress and comedian.
 In a career that spanned 80 years, she acted in a variety of roles both in film and television.
 Bay was inducted into Canada's Walk of Fame in 2008.

 Early life

 Frances Evelyn Goffman was born January 23, 1919, in Mannville, Alberta, to Ann (née Averbach) and Max Goffman.
 She was from a family of Ukrainian Jews who had emigrated to Canada at the turn of the nineteenth century.
 She and her younger brother were raised in Dauphin, Manitoba, where her father operated a successful tailoring business.
-Her younger brother was famed sociologist Erving Goffman.
+Her younger brother became famed sociologist Erving Goffman.
 Her niece, Alice Goffman, is also a noted sociologist.

 Career

 Bay started her career in the 1930s as a radio actress.
 Before World War II she acted professionally in Winnipeg and spent the war hosting the Canadian Broadcasting Company's radio show, Everybody's Program, aimed at service members overseas.
 She studied acting with Uta Hagen.

 Bay returned to acting in the 1970s while in her mid-fifties, beginning with a small part in Foul Play, a 1978 comedy starring Goldie Hawn and Chevy Chase.
 A year earlier, she appeared as Mrs. Hamilton in the Christmas television special Christmastime with Mister Rogers.

 Bay's first major television appearance occurred playing the grandmother to the character of Fonzie on Happy Days.
 She described Henry Winkler, who played Fonzie, as "just a sweet guy.
 He lost his own grandmother in the Holocaust, and he wrote me a letter saying I was his virtual grandmother".

 In 1983, she played the grandmother in Little Red Riding Hood in Faerie Tale Theatre for Showtime.
 She appeared in the final episodes of two long-running sitcom series: Happy Days, and Who's the Boss?
 In 1990, she appeared in the episode "When I'm 64" of the TV series ALF as the faded movie star Louise Beaumont residing in a retirement home.
 She appeared on many other shows including The Jeffersons, The Dukes of Hazzard, Alice, Family Ties, Cheers, Hill Street Blues, The Golden Girls, Matlock, Murder, She Wrote, and ER.
 Bay played Cousin Winifred in the fourth to last episode of Road to Avonlea, a role for which she won a Gemini Award.